harrysingh1991/tvh-m3u-generator/README.md

 # tvh-m3u-genarator
 Generate an M3U Playlist from TVHeadend Server, for a user based on tags access.
+This is intended for tvheadend channel lists being formatted better for IPTV players e.g. tivimate

 The script will do the following: